Noviv/Commons/README.md

 # Commons [![Build Status](https://travis-ci.org/Noviv/Commons.svg?branch=master)](https://travis-ci.org/Noviv/Commons)

 Hopefully a compilation of everything that I have learned in school and in CS.
 Tested against Java 7 and 8.
+Project ended as of July 22, 2015: project aims too high.

 <br>
 ## Download Library
 1. Download Commons.jar from dist folder.